Netanyahu is in Washington at a fraught time for Israel and the US. What to know about his visit

 Security is tight

-Fencing was up around the hotel along the Potomac River where Netanyahu is staying and uniformed security were screening workers and others at the hotel complex.
-It’s part of rigid security in Washington for the Israeli leader’s visit.
+Fencing was up around entry points to the Capitol and the hotel along the Potomac River where Netanyahu is staying on Tuesday.
+Capitol Police and Secret Service were out in greater numbers, stepping up screening and protection for the Israeli leader’s visit.

-The visit will serve as a high-profile test for the Secret Service, which handles protection of visiting foreign leaders.
-That’s as the agency’s chief was being grilled by lawmakers Monday over what she acknowledged were serious security failures in the attack on Trump earlier.
+The visit comes at a moment the Secret Service, which handles protection of visiting foreign leaders, is under greater security and intense political criticism from both parties over security failures in the attack on Trump.
+Kimberly Cheatle, director of the Secret Service, quit Tuesday over the failures.

 Associated Press writers Aamer Madhani and Zeke Miller in Washington and Josef Federman in Jerusalem contributed to this report.